SerCom-KC/cartoon-network-schedule/next-showings.md

 06:00AM Steven Universe - The Test
 06:15AM Ben 10 - Half-Sies
 03:15PM OK K.O.!
 Let's Be Heroes - Do You Have Any More in the Back?
 03:30PM OK K.O.!
-Let's Be Heroes - Let's Have a Stakeout; My Dad Can Beat up Your Dad
+Let's Be Heroes - My Dad Can Beat up Your Dad; Let's Have a Stakeout
 07:15PM We Bare Bears - Losing Ice
 07:30PM We Bare Bears - Cellie; Fashion Bears